TheDevOpsHub/TerraformHub/common/getting-started/README.md

 In this guide we will demonstrate the integration between Terraform and AWS infrastructure, to setup AWS with Terraform you will need:

 - The Terraform CLI (1.2.0+) installed.
-- The AWS CLI installed.
+- The AWS CLI installed (https://aws.amazon.com/cli/).
-- AWS account and associated credentials that allow you to create resources.
+- AWS account and associated credentials that allow you to create resources (https://aws.amazon.com/console/).

 To use your IAM credentials to authenticate the Terraform AWS provider, to set the AWS credentials permanently, use `aws configure`: